CHRI-Lab/Furhat_webchat/README.md

 - Quality Assurance Lead: Chengjia Zhou
 - Development Environment Lead: Jiyuan Chen
 - Deployment Lead: Peng Tang

+## Task Tracking

+To enhance the readability and convenience of task tracking, we use Trello for task assignment and synchronize its content with Jira to improve the readability of sprint reviews.
+You can find our Jira issues through the Confluence document.
+You can access our [Trello Board](https://trello.com/b/nKf5DVec/furhat-project) through the following link.

 ## Client Goals